 There is a small getopt implementation.
 Some commands got really

-complicated (both in code and in usage) due to the fact that U-Boot
+complicated (both in code and in usage) due to the fact that U-Boot only

-allowed only positional parameters.
+allowed positional parameters.

 Scripts can be edited with a small editor.
 This editor has no features